2018-19 Ritter Scholars Named

 Aparna Datta has served as managing editor of the Virginia Law Review, and senator and diversity committee chair of the Student Bar Association.
 She has also served as a Peer Advisor, a board member of the American Constitution Society and a student coach for the Extramural Moot Court team.
 She is a member of The Raven Society.
 She has interned at a district attorney’s office in Texas and the Center for American Progress in Washington, D.C.

 Amanda Lineberry interned at the Legal Aid Justice Center and was a member of the Health Law Clinic.
-She is a Peer Advisor and a board member of Virginia Law Women and the National Lawyers Guild.
-After serving as a legal observer at the “Unite the Right” rally, she conducted research on the ability of cities in Virginia to remove Confederate memorials.
+She is a Peer Advisor and a board member of Virginia Law Women.
+She has conducted research on the ability of cities in Virginia to remove Confederate memorials.
 She was a William Minor Lile Moot Court Competition semifinalist and is the competition’s incoming president.

 Jianne McDonald has been president of the Black Law Students Association, a participant in the Innocence Project Clinic and a member of the Virginia Sports & Entertainment Law Journal editorial board.
 Under her leadership, BLSA was named national chapter of the year, visited South Africa for its annual service trip and bestowed the inaugural BLSA Alumni Spotlight Award.